NOV Inc. (NOV) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for NOV Inc. (NOV) is $26.32, which is $4.02 above the current market price.
-The public float for NOV is 390.23M, and currently, short sellers hold a 2.89% ratio of that floaft.
-The average trading volume of NOV on March 09, 2023 was 3.42M shares.
+The average price point forecasted by analysts for NOV Inc. (NOV) is $26.41, which is $6.72 above the current market price.
+The public float for NOV is 390.23M, and currently, short sellers hold a 2.78% ratio of that float.
+The average trading volume of NOV on March 13, 2023 was 3.46M shares.

 NOV’s Market Performance

-NOV stock saw a decrease of 1.58% in the past week, with a monthly decline of -3.42% and a quarterly a decrease of 6.01%.
-The volatility ratio for the week is 2.80%, and the volatility levels for the last 30 days are 3.11% for NOV Inc. (NOV).
-The simple moving average for the last 20 days is -0.33% for NOV stock, with a simple moving average of 14.51% for the last 200 days.
+NOV’s stock has seen a -13.87% decrease for the week, with a -13.72% drop in the past month and a -2.17% fall in the past quarter.
+The volatility ratio for the week is 4.18%, and the volatility levels for the past 30 days are at 3.29% for NOV Inc. The simple moving average for the last 20 days is -11.11% for NOV stock, with a simple moving average of 0.58% for the last 200 days.

 Analysts’ Opinion of NOV